Caffa/Tiny-Xio-Assistant/AI-Coding-Info/project-roadmap.md

     * Change the stop button to a checkmark.
     * Implement the placeholder title logic.

-**Phase 6: Conversation Window & Playback Screen Enhancements**
+**Phase 6: Conversation Screen & Playback Screen Enhancements**

-* **Screens:** Fully implement the Conversation Window (message bubbles, time bubbles, copy button, write draft button) and the Playback Screen (updated layout, chapter list button, copy button).
+* **Screens:** Fully implement the Conversation Screen (message bubbles, time bubbles, copy button, write draft button) and the Playback Screen (updated layout, chapter list button, copy button).
 * **Functionality:**
-    * Display messages in bubbles with bold titles in the Conversation Window.
+    * Display messages in bubbles with bold titles in the Conversation Screen.
     * Add time bubbles for date separation.
     * Implement the "Copy to Clipboard" button in both screens.
     * Implement the basic "Write Draft" button (which will lead to the next phase).